 where $F(\cdot)$ is used to compute the offset $(\Delta x, \Delta y)$ w.r.t. the positions $(x, y)$, as well as the corresponding weight $\Delta w$.
 Then, the output features $f_{i+1}$ could be aggregated by

 where $k$ is the number of samples, and $w$ denotes the learnable weights.
 In this way, AFeB could learn the sampling locations to indicate where are important for restoration, while assigning different weights to show how important the locations are.
-As a result, AFeB could preserve the image details and filter unpleasant noises for better restoration.
+As a result, AFeB preserves the indispensable details and filters unpleasant noises for better restoration.
 However, it is prohibitive to traverse all positions for sampling and weighting w.r.t. each position in the input features.
 Hence, for the convenience of implementation, AFeB employs the modulated deformable convolution~\cite{dcnv2} to implement the aggregation operation in Eq.(\ref{eq:dcn}).
 In detail, AFeB sets the sample number to the kernel size and the learnable weights as the convolutional weights.
-Although this setting would decrease the number of samples and the flexibility of weights, it is efficient in the calculation of high resolution features, and the limitations could be alleviated by stacking AFeBs.
-In summary, AFeB consists of a convolutional layer $F(\cdot)$, a modulated deformable convolution, a leaky relu layer, a convolutional layer and a skip-connection, \textit{i.e.},
+Although this setting would decrease the number of samples and the flexibility of weights, it is efficient in the calculation of high-resolution features, and the limitations could be alleviated by stacking AFeB blocks.
+In summary, AFeB consists of a convolution layer $F(\cdot)$, a modulated deformable convolution, a LeakyReLU layer, a convolution layer and a skip-connection, \textit{i.e.},

-\textbf{Adaptive Multi-scale Block (AMB).} A large receptive field and multi-scale information are highly expected for either of the high and the low resolution features.
-For high resolution, reducing the resolution will lead to the loss of image details.
-For low resolution, a too small resolution will destroy the contextual consistency.
-Therefore, to increase the receptive field and capture multi-scale information without changing the resolution, we propose AMB by using several convolutions with different dilation rates.
+\textbf{Adaptive Multi-scale Block (AMB).} Contextually informative features are highly expected for both the high- and low-resolution branches.
+For the high-resolution features, reducing the resolution leads to the loss of image details.
+For low-resolution features, a too-low resolution destroys the structure consistency of recovered images.
+Therefore, to capture more contextual information without changing the resolution, we propose AMB by using several convolutions with different dilation rates.
 Convolution with a large dilation rate could provide a large receptive field, and multiple convolutions with different dilation rates could smoothly capture multi-scale information.
-To reduce the costs caused by multiple convolutions, AMB compresses the channels of each convolution so that the concatenated channels of all convolutions are equal to the output channels, \textit{i.e.},
+To reduce the cost caused by the multiple convolutions, AMB compresses the channels of each convolution so that the concatenated channels of all convolutions are equal to the output channels, \textit{i.e.},